 - Maintained ideal circle size as identified and reported by the circle

-Circles that receive Circle Initiation Incentive Awards automatically qualify for Membership Groth and Stability credit in the Circle REcognition process.
+Circles that receive Circle Initiation Incentive Awards automatically qualify for Membership Growth and Stability credit in the Circle Recognition process.
 The circle should also include membership growth and sustainability efforts in their Circle Annual Report or submit a Program Report to receive credit in the annual circle recognition process.

 This recognition acknowledges circles that have fulfilled at least two of the following:

 - Raised funds to benefit a local community organization

 - Raised funds to benefit the local circle

 - Raised funds to benefit Omicron Delta Kappa

 To qualify for the Circle Stewardship Award, submit a Program Report describing your stewardship programs.

 The deadline to meet all criteria is June 30, 2022.